-These courses differ from GCSE courses in that they do not have as any examinations.
-Assessment is largely based on coursework.
-However, these courses do still have an external examination element.
+These courses differ from GCSE courses in that they do not have as many examinations.
+Assessment is largely based on arranged Pearson set-assignments (PSAs) which are released at specific 'windows' during the KS4 academic cycle.

+However, these courses do still have a final external examination element.

 All the work done in these courses takes place in what we call a 'vocational context'.
 That means that you are expected to put yourself in the place of a person who is actually working in a job in the type of industry your work is connected to.
-For example, in Engineering you may be expected to produce work as if you were an Apprentice Engineer or in Sport as a Fitness Centre Assistant.
+For example, in Sport as a Fitness Centre Assistant.
 BTECs can be continued post 16 to Level 3 - A Level equivalent.

-To succeed in these courses the most important thing is to keep up with your work deadlines.
-Each course usually involves doing a number of separate units of work and if you are absent from school a lot you will find it hard to keep up.
-Nevertheless, you will be able to work at your own pace more than if you were taking a GCSE course - some of you will work towards Pass level whilst others will push on to Merit and even Distinction.
+To succeed in these courses the most important thing is to ensure that all lessons are attended and that you keep up to date with your work, especially whilst completing the PSAs.
+Each course usually involves doing a number of separate units of work and if you are absent from school a lot you will therefore find it hard to keep up.
+The BTEC Tech Awards are awarded at Level 1 or Level 2 and some of you will work towards a Pass level whilst others will push on to Merit and even Distinction.

-IMPORTANT: Please note that all course outlines are correct at the time of going to press but all course content is subject to alteration by individual exam boards and final approval by OFQAL.
+IMPORTANT: Please note that all course outlines are correct at the time of going to press but all course content is subject to alteration by individual exam boards and final approval by OFQUAL.

-Thinking about the Future
+Thinking about the future

-You should be aware that your Options choices can have a direct impact on your future choices.
+You should be aware that your Options choices can have a direct impact on your future choices, for example, Sixth Form college choices.